Partial Dentures In Newton MA & Brighton MA

-Why Should I Choose No-Wire Partials?
+Why Should I Choose Partial Dentures?

-How Are No-Wire Partials Different?
+How Are No-Wire Partial Dentures Different?

-When wearing partials, you are advised not to position them into the mouth by using your bite.
+When wearing partial dentures, you are advised not to position them into the mouth by using your bite.
 Use your hands when doing so.
 The jaw can be really strong and the pressure of a bite could greatly affect the framework of a partial when it is not in its exact position.
 It could be bent or broken and could even injure your gums or tongue in the process.

 Do not tighten the partial’s clasps on your own.
 It is not advisable to do so without the appropriate knowledge and expertise about the procedure.
 If you feel the partial dentures are loosening, bring them to your dentist and let an expert do the job.